 – Broccoli: Cook broccoli with the leaves.
 Use the stems too.
 Use a knife to shave off the excess and then grate it.
 Grated broccoli stems are perfect for a different twist on traditional Turkish fried squash patties.

 You can also make a delicious soup from broccoli stems.

 – Carrots: Carrot leaves can be slightly bitter.
 After blanching by putting the carrots in boiling water for 2-3 minutes and then shocking them in cold water, strain off the water and sauté the carrots in olive oil.

 You can make delicious carrot crumbles for your salads from carrot peelings.

 – Spinach: Of course, spinach root in olive oil!
 Wash the spinach roots and sauté in olive oil.
 You can eat it with spices and/or yoghurt.

 – Kale: The hard central veins in kale are often thrown away.
 However, you can make a quick crunchy pickle from these large veins.

 – Celery: Cook the celery root together with the stems and leaves.
 It has a delicious woody flavour that makes you feel like you are in a pine forest.

 – Jerusalem artichoke: The irregular shape and delicate skins make it difficult to peel the Jerusalem artichoke.
 It’s hard not to waste the edible parts when you are peeling it.
 However, there is no need to peel the Jerusalem artichoke at all.
-One idea is to mix unpeeled Jerusalem artichoke with olive oil, parsley and ground hazelnuts and bake in the oven.
+One idea is to mix an unpeeled Jerusalem artichoke with olive oil, parsley and ground hazelnuts and bake it in the oven.